August Family-Friendly Events Guide

 Alexandria, VA

-Celebrate and learn about cultures around the world at this free event.
+Celebrate and learn about cultures around the world at this FREE event (food and beverages are available for purchase).
 Attendees will have the opportunity to enjoy food from restaurants representing a wide variety of countries.
 Additionally, there will be singing and dancing performances, vendors, and artisans of cultures from around the world.

 Maryland Renaissance Festival